trekhleb/machine-learning-octave/README.md

 exit
 ```

-Also be aware that demo scripts may open additional windows with charts or other graphical information that is related to the running algorithm.
+Also be aware that demo scripts opens additional window with charts and other graphical information that is related to the running algorithm.
+You may find screenshots of the window that each demo will render for you on the dedicated README files for each machine learning algorithm.